ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 did for the original `AggregationJobInitReq`, or otherwise fail with an HTTP client error status code.
 The Helper SHOULD allow the aggregation job to be restarted even if the aggregation job has been continued (see
-{{agg-continue-flow}}), to allow for a Leader to recover from state skew between the Leader and Helper by restarting the aggregation; see
-{{aggregation-step-skew-recovery}} for more detail on the recovery process.
+{{agg-continue-flow}}) to allow for a Leader to recover from state skew between the Leader and Helper by re-sending the original `AggregationJobInitReq` unchanged; see {{aggregation-step-skew-recovery}} for more detail on the recovery process.

 #### Input Share Decryption {#input-share-decryption}